aniruddha0pandey/FindByFace/README.md

  - []()

 ```
-▖~ # Once Miniconda is installed, you can use the conda package manager to install any other packages and create environments, etc.
+▖~ conda # Once Miniconda is installed, conda pkg manager used to install any other packages, create environments etc.
-▖~ conda
 ```